aufasodik/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list companies
-2. AddressBook shows a list of companies
+2. Cerebro shows a list of companies
 3. User requests to delete a specific company in the list
-4. AddressBook deletes the company
+4. Cerebro deletes the company

     Use case ends.